-Defines a list of {operation, value} pairs used to match the destination port of a TCP or UDP packet.
-Values are encoded as 1-or 2-byte quantities
+Defines a list of {operator, value} pairs used to match the destination port of a TCP or UDP packet.
+This list is encoded using the numeric operator format defined in Section 4.2.3.
+Values are encoded as 1- or 2-byte quantities.

 4.2.6.
-Type 6 - Destination Port
+Type 6 - Source Port

-Defines a list of {operation, value} pairs used to match the source port of a TCP or UDP packet.
-Values are encoded as 1- or 2-byte quantities
+Defines a list of {operator, value} pairs used to match the source port of a TCP or UDP packet.
+This list is encoded using the numeric operator format defined in Section 4.2.3.
+Values are encoded as 1- or 2-byte quantities.